carlwiedemann/carlwiedemann.github.io/md/2024-05-14-kaizen-ruby.md

 a == a.itself
 </code></pre>

 Why on earth is this useful?
-Sometimes there are instances where blocks should simply the element passed to the block:
+Sometimes there are instances where blocks should simply return the sole argument passed to the block:

 <pre><code class="language-ruby">a = [1, 1, 1, 2, 2, 2, 2, 3, 3, 3, 3, 3]